Azx5G/fetchip-rb/README.md

 ## License

-This project is distributed under the MIT license, which means you are free to use, modify, and distribute it.
+This project is distributed under the GNU Affero General Public License version 3.0 (AGPL-3.0).
+This license requires that any modifications and larger works based on this project must also be released under the same license.
+Additionally, if you run a modified version of this software in a network server or provide access to it to others in any way, you must also make the source code available under this license.

 ## Author